-Since many of us share similar experiences, human personalities can be grouped in different buckets – extroverts, introverts, open to experiences, agreeable, etc.
+Since many of us share similar experiences, human personalities can be grouped into different buckets – extroverts, introverts, open to experiences, agreeable, etc.

 Moreover, our personalities influence our decisions.
 For example, if you have a reserved personality, you might prefer a quieter restaurant over a party place.

 If you understand your customers’ personalities better, you can highlight the ways your product or service is fit for them.

 Now you might wonder how you can unfold a complex thing such as personality.
 You can take the help of personality test methods such as the OCEAN model or MBTI to get to know our customers better.

 One’s social status is an important determinant of their buying decisions as it is often directly linked to their incomes, hence, their needs and priorities.

 You can take a cue from Maslow’s hierarchy of needs for the motivation behind your customers picking your business.